CoBRA: A Composable Benchmark for Robotics Applications: Introduction

 \section{Introduction}

 Scientific research benefits when results are reproducible and easily comparable to alternative solutions.
 For instance, in computer science and robotics, computer vision benchmarks like ImageNet \cite{Imagenet_ILSVRC15} or MS-COCO \cite{MSCOCO14} have brought tremendous progress.
-One key feature is that they broke down visual perception into tasks of varying difficulty from single, cropped frame labeling to detecting multiple objects.
+One key feature is that they broke down visual perception into tasks of varying difficulty, from single, cropped frame labeling to detecting multiple objects.
 These benchmarks certainly coincided with the resurgence of (deep) learning and possibly enabled it in the first place \cite{MSCOCO14}.
-Another area where multiple benchmarks exist is grasping and/or bin picking \cite{ColumbiaGrasp09, OpenGrasp11, mahler2019learning}; more are discussed in \cite[Tab.~1]{Chamzas2022}.
-Especially Dex-Net \cite{mahler2019learning} co-develops both novel solutions for grasp planning as well as improving them through publishing data sets for training and evaluation.
+An area in robotics where multiple benchmarks exist is grasping and/or bin picking \cite{ColumbiaGrasp09, OpenGrasp11, mahler2019learning}; more are discussed in \cite[Tab.~1]{Chamzas2022}.
+Especially Dex-Net \cite{mahler2019learning} co-develops both novel solutions for grasp planning and improving them through publishing data sets for training and evaluation.

-Within the motion planning community, only a few benchmarks are established, e.g., by the creators of the Open Motion Planning Library (OMPL) \cite{Cohen2012, Moll2015}\footnote{\url{http://plannerarena.org/}, accessed on September 15th, 2022}, or Parsol\footnote{\url{https://web.archive.org/web/20170503025420/https://parasol.tamu.edu/groups/amatogroup/benchmarks/}, accessed on September 15th, 2022}.
+Within the motion planning community, only a few benchmarks are established, e.g., by the creators of the Open Motion Planning Library (OMPL) \cite{Cohen2012, Moll2015}\footnote{\href{https://web.archive.org/web/20230705124355/https://plannerarena.org/}{plannerarena.org/}, accessed on Feb.
+29th, 2024}, or Parasol\footnote{\href{https://web.archive.org/web/20170503025420/https://parasol.tamu.edu/groups/amatogroup/benchmarks/}{parasol.tamu.edu/groups/amatogroup/benchmarks/}, accessed on Feb.
+29th, 2024}.
 These are either limited to simple point-to-point planning or only contain abstract planning problems without a specific application.
 In contrast, a benchmark suite specialized in a specific use case is CommonRoad for autonomous driving \cite{Althoff2017} or MotionBenchMaker for manipulator motion planning \cite{Chamzas2022}.
-However, no benchmark suite exists for evaluating optimal robots or robot assemblies for a given task.
-We provide the first benchmark suite to compare robots and robot assemblies in different real-world environments for various cost functions.
+However, no benchmark suite exists for evaluating optimal robots or modular robot assemblies for a given task.
+We provide the first benchmark suite to compare robots and modular robot assemblies in different real-world environments for various cost functions.
+An example solution to a benchmark task defined in a 3D-scanned environment is shown in Fig.~\ref{fig:solvingTask}.

-In our literature survey, we give an overview of robot descriptions, the most common robotic tasks in industry, background on modular robot configuration optimization, and state the objectives of our benchmark suite.
+In our literature overview, we survey robot descriptions, common robotic tasks in industry, and modular robot configuration optimization; we also state the objectives of our benchmark suite.